Petit-Lutin/P5-news-reader-with-rss/readme.md

 ## How does it work ?

 ### From the user point of view
 The user creates an account, which enables him/her  to add RSS feeds sorting them by catgeories.
-When logged, he or she can display all the feeds, only the ones in a specific category, or only one feed (work in progress).
+When logged, he or she can display all the feeds, only the ones in a specific category, or only one feed.

 ### From the developper point of view
 Backend in PHP with Laravel framework: